CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part1_EN/scriptingsystem_part1_EN.rst

 |Figure 1: Script system overview|

-The script system work bench
+The script system user interface consists of two single views:
-consists of the following three main parts:

 .. rst-class:: guinums

-1. *Script Editor* – shows the script programmed by the user as a function tree.
+1. *Script Editor* – this :ref:`View<Views>` shows the script programmed by the user as a  function tree.
 It also features buttons for controlling script files and their execution.
 2. *Script Pool* – contains all available script functions ordered in device categories.